Last Updated on August 26, 2020 by queenie mak

 You may think that eating at a convenience store sounds weird, but I can guarantee that you will love eating at a 7-Eleven in Taiwan.

 Taiwan is very similar to Japan, where there is a big culture of eating at convenience stores.
-But the 7-11 in Taiwan has some unique items that you will not find anywhere else in the world.
+But Taiwan 7-11 stores have some unique food items that you will not find anywhere else in the world.

-There is so much good food everywhere in Taiwan, and you may never get around to eating at a 7-11.
+There is so much good food everywhere in Taiwan that you may never get around to eating at a 7-11.
 But I’m telling you, you are missing out!
-You can find some of Taiwan must-try food at local convenience stores.
+You can find some of the best food at a Taiwan 7-11 convenience store!

 Before you visit Taiwan